 If there are any changes, it will take time.
 We'll know more if and when the final product is passed and signed into law.
 Even then, I don't expect any of the companies to change immediately.
 They may challenge or they may be challenged, and court decisions on specific companies take time.

 Have an Exit Plan!

-For those of us who prefer the independent status, who actually thrive on owning our businesses, we have time.
-This should never be an end and the beauty of the gig economy is that it gives us a taste.
+This should never be an end goal for us.
+The beauty of the gig economy is that it gives us a taste.
 Start thinking of where you would like to take your independence, start planning for other ways that you can grow that newfound entrepreneurial spirit.
 Maybe a change in this industry can be the kick in the pants we need for something bigger and better.